Guide to Tax and IRS Rules for Rental Real Estate | Tax Guidelines

 Suspended Passive Activity Losses and Rental Property

-If there is no passive income to offset against a passive loss in a given year, the passive loss is suspended.
+However, if there is no passive income to offset against a passive loss in a given year, the passive loss is suspended.
 Suspended passive losses are reported on IRS Form 8582.
 This form is a useful tool to keep track of suspended losses.
 If you ever switch CPA firms, be sure to give Form 8582 to your new accountant.

 Rental Loss Carry Forward